crispinprojects/gtk4-checkers/README.md

 The C source code for GTK4 checkers is provided in the src directory.

-With both  Debian Bookworm and Ubuntu and you need to install the following packages to build Talker.
+With both  Debian Bookworm and Ubuntu and you need to install the following packages to build GTK Checkers.

 ```
 apt install build-essential